AntonisK95/SEGCOND/SEGCOND_code_and_User_Guide/README.md

 order to run the algorithm.

-For more details on the theoretical background and the rationale behind each step, refer to our publication “**SEGCOND proposes putative transcriptional condensate- associated genomic regions by integrating multi-omics data**”.
+For more details on the theoretical background and the rationale behind each step, refer to our publication “**SEGCOND predicts putative transcriptional condensate- associated genomic regions by integrating multi-omics data**”.